Ahmed-Sameh-MM/Car-Pool-App/README.md

    ```

 2. Checkout the appropriate branch for the desired app:
-    - Customer App: The main branch contains the Customer App.
+    - Customer App: The master branch contains the Customer App.
     ```bash
     git checkout master
     ```